WyTho/React/README.md

 ### Prerequisites

 You need:
-* [NodeJS and NPM](https://nodejs.org/) to install the dependencies for this project
+* [NodeJS and NPM](https://nodejs.org/) to install the dependencies for this project (NodeJS version 6 or higher is recommended)
 * [The Python backend](https://github.com/WyTho/python_flask) running on `http://127.0.0.1:5000` (can be changed in `webpack.config.js` if necessary)

 ### Installing